Wade E Taylor

-At this present time, the Lord is separating to Himself those who are dissatisfied with the level (spiritual) of their present spiritual experience and are seeking a fresh word from the Lord.
-These have an active personal relationship with the Lord, but are seeking to go further.
+At this present time, there are those who have an active personal relationship with the Lord, but are seeking to go further.
+These are seeking a fresh touch of His presence.

 “After this I looked, and, behold, a door was opened in heaven: and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up here, and I will show you things which must be hereafter.
 And immediately I was in the spirit…” Revelation 4:1-2